DCOR-dev/ckanext-dcor_schemas/README.rst

     ``package`` which means that the supplementary resource schema of this extension is used.

-  - These DCOR-wide configuratio options for accessing S3 object storage
+  - These DCOR-wide configuration options for accessing S3 object storage

     - ``endpoint_url``
     - ``bucket_name``